3 Baby Breathing Monitors Compared: Nanit vs Babysense vs Sense-U

 How it Works

-- Sens-U Breathing Monitor: a round device that clips onto baby’s diapers or onesie.
+- Sense-U Breathing Monitor: a round device that clips onto baby’s diapers or onesie.

-- Sens-U Video and Audio Monitor: sticks onto the wall with a sticky backing.
+- Sense-U Video and Audio Monitor: sticks onto the wall with a sticky backing.

 You can buy these separately or together.